howtoedittv/tilix-gentoo/README.md

 chmod +x get-tilix
 ./get-tilix
 ```
+note: if you're like me and you use lxqt and you want to set it as the default terminal do this

+sudo emerge -C qterminal
+sudo ln -s /usr/bin/tilix /usr/bin/qterminal

 ### Option 2: Manual installation (advanced)

 This option documents the full manual process for installing Tilix on Gentoo without the helper script.